karrot-dev/karrot-frontend/docs/backend-introduction.md

 #### Why do you need the server output in the shell?

-On one hand it's good to notice when the server is not running anymore (to avoid errors), on the other hand you can display with some sample data in Swagger and better understand relations between models.
+On one hand, this way you will notice when an error occurred (or worse, when the server crashed).
+On the other hand, you can observe the communication with the server while you interact with it.

-Furthermore, you see an automatically generated mail address when you start running you docker container (see 3.
-Tap of "Setup").
+Furthermore, you see an automatically generated mail address when you start running your docker container (see chapter _Setup_).
 Use this and the password `123` to login to Swagger in your browser:

 http://127.0.0.1:8000/docs/